a-rey/CISCO_configs/README.md

    6. Non-unique RIDs?
    7. Areas do not match?
    8. MTUs do not match?
-2. Bad area design
+2. Bad area design...
    1. Interfaces in the same subnet but also in different areas?
-   2. Current area not touching an area border router (ABR) to have an interface in the backbone area (area 0)?
+   2. Current area not touching an area border router (ABR)?
+      1. Unless using a virtual link, all areas must have a connection to the backbone area (area 0)
-3. Passive interfaces
+3. Passive interfaces...
    1. `show ip ospf interface brief` shows even passive interfaces!
       - Use `show ip protocols` to deconflict